MCP Integration

 Here is a NL prompt using basic_demo coded into mcp_client_executor

-List the orders created more than 30 days ago, and send a discount offer email to the customer for each one.
+List the orders date_shipped is null and CreatedOn before 2023-07-14, and send a discount email (subject: 'Discount Offer') to the customer for each one.

 Sample Flow